Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 ### Duplicate and Rename the *ExampleArtist* folder and *ExampleArtistScene*

 Select the ExampleArtist folder
-- Press Control D to make a copy.
+- Press Control D to make a copy (Command D on a Mac).
+(Some things in Unity you can duplicate with right click / Duplicate, other things do not have this option but can be duplicated with Control D.)
 - Click into the name and rename it with your own porPOIse account name (or right click/Rename).
-(Some things in Unity you can duplicate with right click / Duplicate, other things do not have this option but can be duplicated with Control D.)

 .
 ![CreateAssetBundle_duplicateExampleArtistFolder](images/CreateAssetBundle_duplicateExampleArtistFolder.png)